 Eventually, I became an endodontist, professor, public speaker and mentor.
 Now I would like to pass my knowledge and good fortune on to others.

 My writing style is very direct using the minimum number of words to get the point across.
 I learned this technique while preparing for a one hour speech at a convention.
 A day or two before the speech was to be given, the convention coordinator informed all of the speakers that their time would be limited to 30 minutes.
 The result was, of course, a better speech.
 The main thoughts had to be condensed and modified to fit the new time limit.

 In my spare time, of which there is little, I enjoy golf, competitive sailing and traveling.

 If you are retired, or near retirement, and want to pass on the vast amount of knowledge that you have acquired in your lifetime, you may find that creating your own web site may be perfect for you.

 Maybe you would like to earn some extra money.
 You probably have a passion for something.
 After all, we are creative beings.

 Having a web site like this has fit perfectly into my life style.
 I work on it when I choose to.
 I enjoy it and continue to learn as I research the topics that I write about.

-Before I chose SBI ("Site Build It"), I researched the internet for the best help available.
+Before I chose SBI ("Solo Build It"), I researched the internet for the best help available.
 SBI consistently was ranked #1.